alexc-MSFT/agent-navigator/README.md

 # Agent Navigator Copilot Agent <img align="right" src="assets/agent-navigator-logo.png" alt="Agent Navigator logo" width="120">
-Agent Navigator is a Copilot Agent built in Copilot Studio Lite designed to help users discover and learn about Copilot agents.
+Agent Navigator is a Copilot Agent built in Copilot Studio Lite designed to help users discover, learn and receive recommendations about Copilot agents.

 In it's current iteration it helps you explore:
 - **Public agents** available in the Agent Store